mbhuvaneswaran/TodoApp/README.md

 # TodoApp
-TodoApp application helps you to organize your tasks by creating multiple task lists and add todo items to it.
+TodoApp  helps you to organize your tasks by creating multiple task lists and add todo items to it.
 # Installation
 - Download the source and have npm,grunt installed